ysndr/MSc-Thesis/chapter/methodology.md

 ##### Metadata

 In [@sec:meta-information] was shown that on the syntax level, metadata "wraps" the annotated value.
-Conversely, NLS encodes metadata in the `LinearizationItem` as metadata is intrinsically related to a value.
+Conversely, NLS encodes metadata as part of the `LinearizationItem` as it is considered to be intrinsically related to a value.
 NLS therefore has to defer handling of the `MetaValue` node until the processing of the associated value in the succeeding call.
 Like record destructors, NLS temporarily stores this metadata in the `Linearizer`'s memory.